nilanshutwinkle/random-notes/Great Papers/README.md

 [Attention Is All You Need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf) by Vaswani et al (11pp)

+Key concepts:

+* Transformers are able to outperform other sequence transduction models while requiring fraction of computation
+* Transformers generalize well to other tasks, even without task-specific tuning; in this case, a model trained for translation performed very well for constituency parsing
+* Transformers achieve these with a unique architecture: unlike other dominant sequence transduction models, which combine attention with recurrence or convolution, the transformer exclusively uses attention.
+This removes the sequential bottleneck of recurrence (where hidden states depend on prior hidden states) and high computational computational complexity of convolutions
+* Additionally, unlike other models, transformers are able to relate distant tokens as easily as neighboring tokens

+Useful vocabulary:
+* **backpropagation through time** (**BPTT**)
+* **RELU**: activation function `g(x) = max(0, x)`, which is computationally easy and less susceptible to vanishing gradient problem
+* **bidirectional neural networks**: neural networks where nodes subsequently use their own outputs as inputs
+* **Self-attention**: using the dot-product of word embeddings with all other embeddings for words in sentence to generate a new embedding with more context
+* **attention**: `attention(q,k,v) = ∑_i similarity(q, k_i) * v_i`
+    - query (q):  the embedding of word we want context for
+    - key (k): the set of all word embeddings that could be related (e.g., in same sentence)
+    - value (v): the output embeddings
+    - think of attention as an information retrieval process, like a database; except it returns weighted combination of values instead of a single value
+* **SoftMax**: scales numbers into probabilities that add up to 1. `a_i = exp(S_i) / ∑_j exp(S_j)`
+* **Multi-head attention**: including multiple attention mechanisms to enable each to specialize on specific functions and semantics, and hence provide better overall performance
+* **transduce**: convert from one form to another.
+(E.g., `Audio signial` -> `Transducer` -> `Electricity signal`)
+* **transductive inference**: predicting specific exaples of an unknown function (as opposed to **inductive learning**, which derives the actual function)
+* **positional encodings**: encodings of same size of semantic encodings that provide essential positional context
+* **Label smoothing**: regularization technique that adds noise to labels, to account for fact that datasets contain mistakes
+* **NVIDIA P100 GPUs**: high-end GPUs intended for datacenters designed specifically for deep learning training, optimized for more intence computations
+* **Adam optimizer**: Easy-to-tune, space- & compute- efficient, scalable extension to stochastic gradient descent
+* **BiLingual Evaluation Understudy** (**BLEU**): score between 0 and 1 that measures similarity of machine learning text to set of high quality reference translations
+* **constituency parsing**: NLP task where sentence is segregated into constituents, or groups of words, based on grammatical roles (e.g., noun phrases, verb phrases)

 [Meet Michelangelo: Uber’s Machine Learning Platform](https://www.uber.com/blog/michelangelo-machine-learning-platform/) by Hermann

 [Spanner, TrueTime and the CAP Theorem](https://research.google/pubs/pub45855/) by Brewer (7pp)